FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 </figure>
 &nbsp;

-Only judging by the eye, we see that predicted mean (bue dashed line) follows the number sales (blue bars) quite good.
+Only judging by the eye, we see that predicted mean (blue dashed line) follows the number sales (blueish bars) quite good.
 The background is shaded according to some important features like promotions and holidays which explain some of the variations in our predictions.
 Just for information, also the number of customers are displayed but not used in the prediction of course.
 Also, we see the 50% and 90% [credible intervals](https://en.wikipedia.org/wiki/Credible_interval) as shaded blue areas around our mean, which tell us how certain we are about our predictions.
 We can also see that on Sundays, when the store was closed, we predict not 0 but what would have likely happened if it wasn't closed, which was part of our model.

-We could also start looking into the effects of certain features like the weekdays.
+We could then also start looking into the effects of certain features like the weekdays.
 The following plot shows for each weekday starting with Monday a density over the means of all stores.

 <figure>